-Now, with the advancement of technologies such as the Internet and artificial intelligence, the world will become increasingly convenient and prosperous, and people’s demands will change accordingly.
+Now, with the advancement of technologies such as the Internet and artificial intelligence, we believe that the world will become increasingly convenient and prosperous, and that people’s demands will change accordingly.

-Our company’s goal is to further refine the image technology that we have cultivated up until now, actively challenging new fields, being active in various locations throughout the world.
+Our company’s goal is to further refine the image technology that we have cultivated up until now, actively challenging new fields, and entering new markets all over the world.

 We will continue to challenge unlimited possibilities for the future of this company.

 By keeping image electronics as our base technology and building as many pillars as possible on top of that foundation by developing products in various markets, all employees will strive to build a more reliable and stable management foundation.

 ASTRODESIGN’s measurement and analysis solutions meet the needs for testing recent high-quality images and their means of transmission.
 We believe that the electrical equipment is equally important as the image itself.
 We also offer solutions to build up automatic test systems for production lines of video-related products.

 HDMI (High-Definition Multimedia Interface)

 HDMI is a display connection standard for AV, with HDCP copy protection.